-Decomposite Character: William Stryker becomes two characters.
-William Sr. is an anti-mutant military leader, as in the second X-Men film, while William Jr. is the religious extremist from the original comics who later becomes Ultimate Universe Master Mold; gigantic Sentinel.
+William Stryker becomes two characters.
+William Sr. is an anti-mutant military leader, as in the second X-Men film, while William Jr. is the religious extremist from the original comics.
+William Jr. is also a Composite Character as later becomes Ultimate Universe Master Mold; gigantic Sentinel.

 Professor Xavier.
 It's a much more obvious, and in many ways bigger, issue with Xavier, having had at least two relationships in the past with students; Mystique and Emma Frost, and just before the end of the series admitted to being in love with Jean Grey.

 Dissonant Serenity: Moira MacTaggert, examining Wolverine after he's been run over by a truck, just calmly remarks that it looks like an autopsy in reverse.